Bilingual Kids Code mix and it’s ok!

 For parents raising bilingual children, language mixing is often seen as a negative consequence of learning two languages simultaneously.
 Unfortunately, many families are caught up in the myths of bilingualism, believing that children become confused learning multiple languages.
 Consequently it sometimes it leads to them dropping a language.

 However, mixing languages is completely normal for bilingual kids.
 Ask any parent with children learning multiple languages.
-Most will say they have experienced it.
+Most will say they have experienced code mixing at some point.
 It is nothing to be concerned about and can actually be a positive thing.

 Bilingual kids use the vocabulary they have to express themselves